Stimpy's Invention: Production

-The episode had a very troubled production, taking a year to complete from the beginning of production in February 1991 until it aired a year later in February 1992.
-The story originated in 1990 when Bob Camp developed the idea of a story called Stimpy's Inventions in which Ren serves as an unwilling guinea pig for Stimpy's impractical inventions.
-John Kricfalusi was greatly taken with Camp's idea.
-Camp later explained that Kricfalusi was deeply invested in the idea, obsessively refining each detail to an extreme degree until he felt it was perfect.
-Kricfalusi altered the story's direction after suggesting to Camp that Ren should experience a complete breakdown, prompting Stimpy to create the Happy Helmet, an invention intended to cure him, but enslaves him and focused on his struggle for freedom.
+"Stimpy's Invention" had an overextended production, taking a year to complete from the beginning of production in February 1991 until it aired a year later in February 1992.
+The story originated in 1990 when Bob Camp developed the idea of a story in which Ren is subject to Stimpy's impractical inventions.
+John Kricfalusi was highly interest in Camp's idea.
+Camp later explained that Kricfalusi was deeply invested in the idea, obsessively refining each detail until it met his standards.
+Kricfalusi altered the story's direction after suggesting to Camp that Ren should experience a breakdown, prompting Stimpy to create the Happy Helmet, an invention intended to cure him, but controls him while struggling for freedom.